MathisGrandjean/Finance-projects/README.md

 # Finance-projects
-Here are the code that I make raround the finance
+Here are the code that I make around the finance